The Negative Dominates

 For those in marriages impacted by ADHD

-ADHD Effect In-Depth Couples' Seminar - Next live session begins September 17 - this eight-session seminar has helped many couples turn around their relationship;
+ADHD Effect In-Depth Couples' Seminar - Next live session starts in October - this eight-session phone seminar has helped many couples turn around their relationship.

 Adult ADHD can have a huge impact on your relationship.
 ADHDmarriage.com can literally change your life!